nehemiagueldi/GercepNet/README.md

 # GercepNet Internet Cafe Website
 GercepNet is a website for an internet cafe built using Laravel, a PHP web framework.
 The website is designed to help customers access the internet and other services offered by the internet cafe.
 This version of the website also includes a feature for booking a room.

 This project was developed as a group project as a final task for a course.
-The project was developed by a team of developers with different backgrounds and expertise.
+The project was developed by a team of developers with same major.

 ## Features
 The website offers the following features to its customers: